Spin non-Collinear Real-Time Time-Dependent Density-Functional Theory and Implementation in the Modern GPU-Accelerated INQ code: Theoretical Background

-$\matr{\sigma}_z$ is the z component of the Pauli matrices and $\matr{I}_2$ is the \(2\times2\) identity matrix.
-Eq.~(\ref{Eq:HSDFT}) has a strong limitation: It does not allow the spin to rotate.
+\(\matr{\sigma}_z\) is the z-component of the Pauli matrices and \(\matr{I}_2\) is the \(2\times2\) identity matrix.
+Eq.~(\ref{eq:HSDFT}) has a strong limitation: the spins are always aligned along the quantization axis.
 This means that we need to generalize the equations of collinear \ac{SDFT} if we want to perform spin dynamics.
+Magnetic states can be obtained by energy minimization; however, they cannot rotate dynamically and change over time.
 We discuss how this can be done in the next section.